Song Yoon-ah: Career

 After getting married in 2009 and giving birth in 2010, Song went on a five-year hiatus from acting.
 She became an adjunct professor and part-time lecturer at Seoul Arts College in 2010, as a faculty member of the Department of Performing Arts and the Department of Broadcasting, Entertainment and Visual Arts.
 Apart from occasional stints as an awards ceremony host (she hosted the Korean Film Awards from 2003 to 2010), in 2011 she also joined the cooking show Food Essay on cable channel Olive, and served as a judge on the first season of talent-reality show Korea's Got Talent.

 Song made her acting comeback in the 2014 drama series Mama, which revolved around a terminally ill single mother's quest to find a loving family for her son before her impending death, leading to her befriending the current wife of a former lover.
 Her performance won Best Television Actress at the 51st Baeksang Arts Awards.

 In 2016, Song played a villain in action drama The K2.

 In 2017, she returned to the big screen and acted as a war correspondent in VR film Nine Days.
 The film is planned to exhibit in Sundance Film Festival, Cannes Film Festival and Venice Film Festival.
 The same year, she was cast in the film Stone, her first feature film in 7 years.
 And the film has invited to the 23rd Busan International Film Festival.

 In 2018, Song was cast in SBS mystery family drama Secret Mother.

 Song then starred in JTBC's 2020 pre-produced 19+ age-restricted series Graceful Friends.

 Song was cast in Channel A's series for the first time with melodrama mystery Show Window: The Queen's House.

+In 2023, Song reunited with Director Park Hye-ryeong for web show Song Yoon-ah by PDC.